What Is Pain Management?

 Pharmacologic ApproachesThis may also be known as drug therapy, analgesic treatment, or pharmacotherapy.

 This option uses a range of conventional drugs that are approved by many regulatory and medical authorities worldwide.
 In addition to these are new drug products currently in testing or development to assess their contribution to future pain management.
 These are typically only available in clinical trial or post-market surveillance stages of approval.
-Many conventional painkilling drugs are associated with effective pain relief, depending on the specific condition or injury concerned.
+Many conventional pain medications drugs are associated with effective pain relief, depending on the specific condition or injury concerned.
 They are also recommended based on a diagnosis of a specific cause of pain, and the severity of pain in each individual case.

-Pharmacotherapy generally begins with a conventional first-line painkiller, including those available over-the-counter in many stores.
+Pharmacotherapy generally begins with a conventional first-line pain medications, including those available over-the-counter in many stores.
 The most common of these are non-steroidal anti-inflammatory drugs (NSAIDs) or acetaminophen.
 NSAIDs reduce pain based on the observation that many conditions associated with pain involve the production of excess inflammation.
 This damages sensory nerves in the vicinity of the inflammation, which results in pain signaling.
 NSAIDs inhibit an enzyme involved in the production of inflammatory chemicals in the body.
 Acetaminophen also reduces pain via a different pathway.
 These drugs may be prescribed continually or be taken at need in response to the onset of pain.
 However, long-term NSAID intake is associated with adverse effects such as gastric ulceration, kidney damage, and elevated liver enzymes.

 These are medications associated with the treatment of epilepsy, but have been found to also possess analgesic properties.
 Examples of anticonvulsants include: